-The Feathered Hook is proud to offer our guests the chance to complete Wyoming’s most prestigious fishing challenge: the Cutt Slam.
+Feathered Hook is proud to help our guests complete Wyoming’s most prestigious fishing challenge: the Cutt Slam.
 The program rewards anglers who succeed in catching all four subspecies of native Wyoming trout: the Yellowstone Cutthroat, the Snake River Cutthroat, the Bonneville Cutthroat (Bear River Cutthroat), and the Colorado Cutthroat.

 These four fish originate from four different western Wyoming drainages and offer some of the best fishing experiences the state has to offer.